The Best Ski Resorts in Canada for Spring Skiing

 Tremblant, Quebec

-Combine Tremblant’s northern altitude with an extensive snowmaking system and you can anticipate good snow to play on until Tremblant closes in mid-April.
-Spring at Tremblant means free live music, lodging and lift ticket specials, and great après-ski opportunities, including Le p’tit Caribou, which we call one of the best après-ski spots in Canada.
+Combine Tremblant’s northern altitude with an extensive snowmaking system, and you can anticipate good snow to play on until Tremblant closes in mid-April.
+Spring at Tremblant means free live music, lodging and lift ticket specials, and great après-ski opportunities, including Le P’tit Caribou, which we call one of the best après-ski spots in Canada.
 Bonus: The drive to Tremblant from Montreal is just 69 miles, while Ottawa is 79 miles away.

 Mount Tremblant Ski Area view of village.

-Mount Tremblant ski area and village @Shutterstock
+Mont Tremblant ski area and village @Shutterstock

 Mont St. Sauveur, Quebec